-The crazy thing about fear is that your fear response is the same whether you’re facing an angry, hissing snake…or handing someone a piece of writing.
-Fear is fear, and our bodies don’t differentiate, so don’t be too hard on yourself if you’ve ever been accused of being “dramatic” about it.
+The crazy thing about fear is that our fear response is the same whether we’re facing an angry, hissing snake…or handing someone a piece of writing.
+Fear is fear, and our bodies don’t differentiate, so don’t be too hard on yourself if you’ve ever been accused (or judged yourself) for being “dramatic” about it.

-But why is sharing our writing so scary?
-We’re giving someone a piece of paper with little black marks on it or hitting publish on the computer, not passing over a live hand grenade.
+But why is sharing our writing so scary when we’re giving someone a piece of paper with little black marks on it or hitting publish on the computer?
+We’re not playing catch with a live hand grenade.

 It’s scary because our writing is part of us.
 When we share it, we’re putting a piece of ourselves out into the world.
 What if people don’t like it or reject it?
 It can feel like they’re rejecting us.

 Trust me.
 They’re not.
 But we can tell ourselves that all day, and it might not help.
 Below are eight steps that can help you work through your fear.